Edozie10/m365-identity-security-architecture/05-rollout-plan.md

 Security teams track metrics such as:

 * Authentication success and failure rates
-* Multi-factor authentication usage
+* Multi-Factor Authentication adoption
 * Device compliance statistics
-* Endpoint risk signals
+* Endpoint risk signals from Microsoft Defender
 * User feedback and support requests

-These insights allow administrators to refine security policies based on real operational data.
+These insights allow administrators to refine security policies using **real operational data**.

 ---

 # Relationship to the Identity Architecture

-The rollout plan serves as the operational bridge between architectural design and real-world implementation.
+The rollout plan serves as the **operational bridge between architecture design and real-world implementation**.

 The architecture components interact as follows:

-* **Identity services** manage authentication and access evaluation.
+* **Microsoft Entra ID** manages authentication and identity verification.
-* **Device management** provides posture and compliance signals.
+* **Microsoft Intune** provides device compliance signals.
-* **Endpoint security telemetry** contributes risk intelligence to access decisions.
+* **Microsoft Defender** contributes endpoint risk intelligence.
-* **Conditional Access policies** enforce security requirements dynamically.
+* **Conditional Access policies** enforce access decisions dynamically.

-Together, these components establish a modern identity security framework aligned with **Zero Trust principles**.
+Together, these components create a **modern Zero Trust identity security framework**.

 ---

 # Summary

-This rollout strategy introduces identity security controls in a structured and controlled manner.
+This rollout strategy introduces identity security controls in a **structured and controlled manner**.

 By prioritising visibility, gradual enforcement, and operational readiness, the deployment minimises disruption while improving the organisation’s security posture.

-The phased adoption model allows the identity architecture to mature progressively while ensuring that users, administrators, and support teams adapt smoothly to the new security environment.
+The phased adoption model allows the identity architecture to **mature progressively while ensuring users, administrators, and support teams adapt smoothly to the new security environment**.